French Polynesia – Hawaii-Tahiti Cruise Part 3

 Eurodam at Nuku Hiva

-At long last, after an inordinately long delay, I finally have Part 3 of this series about our most recent cruise, a 28 day roundtrip cruise from San Diego to the Hawaiian Islands then down to French Polynesia, ready to publish.
-Blame of the delay rests solely on me and the travails of life.
-Way too much time spent in medical waiting rooms of one kind or another, to include our dog’s veterinarian.
+At long last, after an inordinately long delay, I finally have Part 3 of this series about our most recent cruise, a 28-day roundtrip cruise from San Diego to the Hawaiian Islands then down to French Polynesia, ready to publish.
+The blame for the delay rests solely on me and the travails of life.
+Way too much time spent in medical waiting rooms of one kind or another, including our dog’s veterinarian.
 Time spent too on land trips to Chattanooga and Atlanta.
 Time well spent with my grandsons’ Cub Scout Pack.
 It’s amazing how fast time flies even when I’m retired.
 So to recap, way back in March and early April we sailed on Holland America’s MS Eurodam.
 Part One of this story covered the first 13 days of the cruise, from San Diego to Fanning Island.
 Part Two covered 4 days, 2 days in Bora Bora and then a day each in Raiatea and Moorea.
 This third and final part covers our excursions on the last leg of the cruise from Tahiti back to San Diego.

 Tahiti, French Polynesia